 This is an interesting metaphor in relation to Peter, who would add those individual believers are “like living stones.”
 (3)

-Fling is an impure quartz rock, usually gray, brown, or black, abundant in the Near East abounding in all the plains and valleys of the wilderness wanderings.
-It fractures on conchoidal lines and holds an extremely sharp edge, either smooth or serrated.
+Flint is an impure quartz rock, usually gray, brown, or black, abundant in the Near East, abounding in all the plains and valleys of the wilderness wanderings.
+It fractures on conchoidal lines and holds an extremely sharp, smooth, or serrated edge.
 It was used for a variety of tools, such as awls, axes, knives, picks, scrapers, sickles, and weapons (arrowheads and spear points).
 Knives used for circumcision were made of flint (Exodus 4:25; Joshua 5:2, 3).
 It can be manipulated by humans (Job 28:9).
-Flint serves as a metaphor for sharp-cutting destructive power (Isaiah 5:28), firmness of horses’ hooves (Isaiah 5:28), the tough task of obtaining water from it (Psalms 114:8; Deuteronomy 8:15), or olive oil for nourishment (Deuteronomy 32:13.
+Flint serves as a metaphor for sharp-cutting destructive power (Isaiah 5:28), the firmness of horses’ hooves (Isaiah 5:28), the tough task of obtaining water from it (Psalms 114:8; Deuteronomy 8:15), or olive oil for nourishment (Deuteronomy 32:13.
 Job 29:6).
 God makes the prophet’s forehead like a diamond to be harder than the forehead of the people of Israel (i.e., the prophet’s persistence will outlast Israel’s stubbornness)(Ezekiel 3:8,9).
 Judah’s sinful heart and stubborn unwillingness to repent were described as hard as diamonds (Zecharaiah 7:12).

 Flint describes the Servant of the Lord, Jesus the Messiah!
 (17) The Messiah would be firm and resolute amidst all contempt and scorn which he would meet; that he had made up his mind to endure it, and would not shrink from any kind or degree of suffering which would be necessary to accomplish the great work in which he was engaged.
 (18)